 - Click the Profiling tab, and then check Enable additional support for older devices (API level < 26).

 - Build and run your app again.

-The advanced profiling configuration makes the build process slower, so you should enable it only when you want to start profiling your app.
+Enabling additional support for older devices makes the build process slower, so you should enable it only when you want to start profiling your app.